elibroftw/music-caster/README.md

 This app supports media keys.
 There might be an issue with skipping though so please let me know!

+# Limitations and known issues
+- Music control limited to exit if next/previous song is spammed

 # Build Instructions
 1. Make sure all the required modules are installed
 2. Make sure Python scripts folder is on path
 3. OPTIONAL: Having Inno Setup installed and `C:\Program Files (x86)\Inno Setup 6\` on path
 4. Run build.bat